z3y/ShaderGraph/README.md

 ## Installation
+If you have unity's shader graph in your project remove it first

-In the package manager select `Add package from git url` and add:
+In the package manager select `Add package from git url` and them in this order:

 `https://github.com/z3y/ShaderGraph.git?path=/com.unity.render-pipelines.core`